datamachines/words/README.md

 ## Definitions
 yak shaving - Any seemingly pointless activity which is actually necessary to solve a problem which solves a problem which, several levels of recursion later, solves the real problem you're working on.
-[1](http://sethgodin.typepad.com/seths_blog/2005/03/dont_shave_that.html)
+[Don't shave that yak!](http://sethgodin.typepad.com/seths_blog/2005/03/dont_shave_that.html)